 Overseas entities should review their property holdings and identify any UK land, keeping records of any disposals since 28 February 2022, as well as preparing to apply to be included on the ROE.

-As more detail emerges about how the mechanics of the Act will work, we will be updating and clients on any key information.
-If you would like to talk more on how this new Act may affect you please get in touch with Caroline Fleet, or your usual Crowe contact.
+If you would like to talk more on how these issues may affect you please get in touch with Caroline Fleet, or your usual Crowe contact.